osu-tournament-rating/otr-wiki/api/endpoints/matches/en.md

 ### Submit Matches for Verification
 ( **PUBLIC** )\
-Submit a tournament and it's matches to be verified for rating calculation
+Submit a tournament and associated matches to be verified for rating calculation

 Request\
 ( **POST** ) `/matches/batch`